Dog trainers train dogs and diagnose and treat their behaviour problems.

 "And being good at training dogs is not the full picture.
 You also need to be able to run a business and keep your records up to date.
 I recommend that you enrol in a free business management course before you hit the streets."

-People who buy franchises for dog training businesses may learn company methods for training dogs.
+People who buy franchises for dog training businesses may learn particular methods for training dogs.

 No specific secondary education is required for this job, but biology, maths and English to at least NCEA Level 2 are useful.